JeffDCorbett/100-days-of-code/log.md

 **Thoughts**: I'm going to finish reading the book because I bought the book, but I will no longer be using it for my coding source for #100DaysOfCode.
 I will instead be switching to a Python source.

+### Day 17: May 2, 2021

+**Today's Progress**: Today was my first day working from "Python Basics: A Practical Introduction to Python 3" by the @realpython tutorial team.
+While it was basic, "Hello World", stuff it was great to be working with Python.

+- print("Hello, world")
+- variables
+- assignment operator =
+- runtime errors
+- syntax errors
+- name errors
+- comments

+The book comes with a learning path that includes online content and quizzes.
+I worked through the first 3 chapters and completed the quiz assigned at the end of chapter 3 with a 100%.

+**Thoughts**: While the first 3 chapters are basic Python material, the lessons have been logical and play well to my learning style.